Skip to main content

 CI handoff pattern (dev bot → validator bot)

-A robust release handoff for bot teams:
+A robust release handoff for bot teams, with release verification treated as part of Development:

 1. Dev bot pushes issue-linked commit.